 Hillsdale Wildlife Area News

 Each year, SEVERAL AREAS are specifically prepared for dove hunting.
 A total of 7 fields were managed to attract doves in 2013, not including burned down wheat fields.
-Approximately 36 acres of sunflowers will be partially mowed/disked prior to opening day, and 45 acres of wheat will be cut/burned down.
+Approximately 36 acres of sunflowers/millet will be partially mowed/disked prior to opening day, and 45 acres of wheat will be cut/burned down.

 See the Hillsdale Wildlife Area web page for detailed aerial photos of all managed dove fields.
 Click on maps, then click on the little bird symbols for dove fields.

 I appreciate everyone's cooperation filling out hunter survey cards honestly.
 The information regarding the number of hunters using the area and the number of doves taken are important factors for evaluating the continued effort to provide Managed Dove Fields.
 Rest assured we are not looking at how many shots it takes any particular individual to take a dove.
 However, we are interested in the beneficial economic issues related to hunting doves.
 We are also interested in how much lead is being deposited on Manged areas.
 This year Hillsdale will be having one Non-Toxic Shot ONLY area close to Wades Branch wetlands, so pay close attention to the signage in the area.

 The Hillsdale wildlife area has four managed wetland areas including the Novice area described above.
 See the Hillsdale Wildlife Area web page maps for aerial views of all managed wetland areas.
 Click on maps, then click on the wetland symbols.
 The park manages one wetland area below the dam also.